On the clustering properties of produced particles in high-energy $pp$ collisions: Properties of a Minijet

-Information on the signatures and the structure of a mini-jet in the $(\eta,\phi)$ scatter plot can be inferred from the distribution of the two-hadron angular correlation as a function of the pseudorapidity difference $\Delta \eta$=$\eta_2-\eta_1$ and the azimuthal angular differences $\Delta \phi$=$\phi_2-\phi_1$ of the two particles detected with angular coordinates $(\eta_1,\phi_1)$ and $(\eta_2,\phi_2)$ in coincidence \cite{star05,STAR06twopar,Por05,Tra11,STAR2p05,STAR2p06,STAR2p07,STAR2p07a,STAR2p07b,Won07,Won08,Won09,PHENtwopar}.
-The mini-jet structure appears as a cluster of particles in the $(\eta,\phi)$ space (and a cone in three-dimensional configuration space) as indicated by a two-hadron Gaussian distribution in $\Delta \eta$ and $\Delta \phi$ in the form
+The structure of a minijet in the $(\eta,\phi)$ scatter plot can be inferred from the distribution of the two-hadron angular correlation as a function of the pseudorapidity difference $\Delta \eta$=$\eta_2-\eta_1$ and the azimuthal angular differences $\Delta \phi$=$\phi_2-\phi_1$ of the two particles detected with angular coordinates $(\eta_1,\phi_1)$ and $(\eta_2,\phi_2)$ in coincidence \cite{star05,STAR06twopar,Por05,Tra11,STAR2p05,STAR2p06,STAR2p07,STAR2p07a,STAR2p07b,Won07,Won08,Won09,PHENtwopar}.
+For $pp$ collisions at $\sqrt{s}=200$ GeV, the minijet structure appears as a cluster of particles in the $(\eta,\phi)$ space (and a cone in three-dimensional configuration space) as indicated by a two-hadron Gaussian distribution in $\Delta \eta$ and $\Delta \phi$ in the form

 where the quantity $\sigma_\phi$ was found to be \cite{Won09}